korchasa/awesome-chatgpt/readme.md

 - [sobelio/llm-chain](https://github.com/sobelio/llm-chain) - `llm-chain` is a powerful Rust crate for building chains in large language models allowing you to summarise text and complete complex tasks
 - [stulzq/azure-openai-proxy](https://github.com/stulzq/azure-openai-proxy) - Azure OpenAI Service Proxy for Go developers to convert OpenAI official API requests to Azure OpenAI API requests
 - [tensorchord/pgvecto.rs](https://github.com/tensorchord/pgvecto.rs) - pgvecto.rs is a Rust library for creating a scalable vector database plugin for Postgres, specifically designed for LLM.
+- [victordibia/autogen-ui](https://github.com/victordibia/autogen-ui) - AutoGen UI is a browser extension that provides a web-based user interface for AutoGen, a framework for developing LLM applications using multiple ChatGPT-like agents.
+It allows regular users to interact with the agents, prototype, test, and debug agent flows, and inspect agent behaviors and outcomes.

 ## ChatGPT-based applications

 - [Drakkar-Software/OctoBot](https://github.com/Drakkar-Software/OctoBot) - OctoBot is an open-source Python library for building customizable cryptocurrency trading bots, allowing developers to create and customize their own trading strategies using machine learning and various configurations.
+- [FujiwaraChoki/MoneyPrinter](https://github.com/FujiwaraChoki/MoneyPrinter) - Automate the creation of YouTube Shorts using MoviePy
 - [GPTGenius/chatgpt-vercel](https://github.com/GPTGenius/chatgpt-vercel) - Create a private ChatGPT website with one-click for free using Vercel
 - [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - Open-source ChatGPT experience for both open and closed source LLMs, embedders, and vector databases.
 - [NoDataFound/hackGPT](https://github.com/NoDataFound/hackGPT) - I leverage OpenAI and ChatGPT to do hackerish things